Misha-Solt/apollo/README.md

 -   Understanding the basics of GraphQL schemas and type definitions.
 -   Learning how to write resolvers in Apollo Server.
 -   Integrating a database with a GraphQL API.
+-   Learning how to use resolvers and a RESTDataSource to connect app to live data.
+-   Learning how to use query variables and arguments to query for one single track.
 -   ...

 ## Contributing